Arkansas Razorbacks men's basketball: Presley Askew (1949–52)

-Second Glen Rose era (1952-66)
+Second Glen Rose era (1952–66)

 Glen Rose returned for the 1952–53 season; his second stint with the Hogs lasted until 1966.
 Rose did not reach the heights of his previous run, with the only real success being in the 1957–58 season, when Arkansas tied for first place in the Southwest Conference with SMU and made the NCAA tournament, losing to an Oklahoma State team whose starting point guard, Eddie Sutton, eventually became head coach of the Razorbacks.
 Rose's teams in his second spell as head coach posted a winning conference record only five times, to go along with six losing records overall.

 For the second time in his career as head coach, Rose oversaw a transition from one home court to another.
 Eighteen years after the transition from "Schmidt's barn" to the Men's Gymnasium, the Razorbacks began playing their home games in Barnhill Arena (then known as Razorback Fieldhouse) in the 1955–56 season.
 With a capacity of 3,500 at the time of the first game, the transition to Razorback Fieldhouse represented more investment and interest in the program, even if the results of Rose's second run with the Hogs were lackluster.
-Razorback Fieldhouse's capacity was 5,000 once it was fully completed, and remained at that number until 1977.
+The capacity of Razorback Fieldhouse was 5,000 once it was fully completed and remained at that number until 1977.
 Razorback Fieldhouse would also be the site of the first televised home game for the Hogs, with Rose coaching the Hogs to a 61–57 victory over Texas Tech on January 3, 1959.

-Rose finished his second run with the Hogs (fourteen seasons) with a record of 171-154 (.526).
-Rose's overall record for his time at Arkansas (twenty-three seasons) was 325-201 (.618).
+Rose finished his second run with the Hogs (fourteen seasons) with a record of 171–154 (.526).
+Rose's overall record for his time at Arkansas (twenty-three seasons) was 325–201 (.618).
 Rose's twenty-three seasons as head coach remain the longest tenure of any Razorback basketball coach, and his fourteen continuous seasons as coach from 1952 to 1966 is second only to Nolan Richardson for longest continuous tenure as Razorback basketball coach.